dataset

 -

-Real estate sales - Profile of the buyers corresponds to the dataset describing the profile of the buyers (natural persons) of real estate.
-This dataset is composed of seven classes.
-The first class shows, at the national level, for each cadastral nature and by price range the number of real estate property that was sold as well as the number of buyers broken down by age and gender categories.
-The second class includes this information at the level of the three regions.
-The following classes do the same at the level of provinces, arrondissements, municipalities, cadastral divisions and statistical sectors.
-The dataset can be freely downloaded as a zipped CSV.
+Buyers' origin - Legal persons corresponds to the dataset describing the origin of the buyers (legal persons) of real estate located in Belgium according to the municipality of their headquarters for legal persons settled in Belgium and according to the country or territory of their headquarters for foreign legal persons (headquarter at the date of the deed).
+This dataset is made up of seven classes.
+The first class shows, at national level, for each type of property, the total number of parcels, the number of parcels acquired by buyers from each Belgian municipality and the number of parcels acquired by buyers from each country or territory.
+The number of parcels takes into account the shares actually acquired.
+The second class shows this information at the level of the three regions.
+The following classes do the same at the level of provinces, arrondissements, municipalities, land register divisions and statistical sectors.
+The dataset is freely downloadable, in the form of zipped CSV files.

 -